 Memory can be the root cause for slow performance and out of memory issues.
-Please first check if you have data skew or poor quality rowgroups and take the appropriate actions.
 Consider scaling your data warehouse if you find SQL Server memory usage reaching its limits during query execution.

 The following query returns SQL Server memory usage and memory pressure per node:

 -- Memory consumption SELECT pc1.cntr_value as Curr_Mem_KB, pc1.cntr_value/1024.0 as Curr_Mem_MB, (pc1.cntr_value/1048576.0) as Curr_Mem_GB, pc2.cntr_value as Max_Mem_KB, pc2.cntr_value/1024.0 as Max_Mem_MB, (pc2.cntr_value/1048576.0) as Max_Mem_GB, pc1.cntr_value * 100.0/pc2.cntr_value AS Memory_Utilization_Percentage, pc1.pdw_node_id FROM -- pc1: current memory sys.dm_pdw_nodes_os_performance_counters AS pc1 -- pc2: total memory allowed for this SQL instance JOIN sys.dm_pdw_nodes_os_performance_counters AS pc2 ON pc1.object_name = pc2.object_name AND pc1.pdw_node_id = pc2.pdw_node_id WHERE pc1.counter_name = 'Total Server Memory (KB)' AND pc2.counter_name = 'Target Server Memory (KB)'